step-by-step guide for teens(Ages between 15 1/2 and 17 1/2)

 Apply for a provisional permit

-Take both certificates (OL237 & OL392) to a DMV and pass the written exam.
+Take certificate DL400C to a local DMV and pass the written exam.

 • Be at least 15 ½, but under 18 years of age